joshuacoles/University-Notes/_Meta/Extraction Thesis.md

 - Styling of notes to allow for easier human extraction.
 - Detection of note internal TOC even when not present.

+## Structure

+- When creating empty notes and lazy, just screenshot in the material or link to it with a tag of #programming-note/develop.
+- At a minimum, every noun should have a primary **linkable note**.